megaport/terraform-provider-megaport/README.md

 The **`megaport_cloud_port_lookup`** data source is the recommended approach for selecting partner ports.
 It addresses common issues with partner port selection by:

 - **Returning all matching ports** instead of just one, giving you full visibility and control
-- **Supporting secure partner ports** for GCP, Oracle, and Azure connections requiring service keys
+- **Supporting secure partner ports** for GCP, Oracle, and Azure connections requiring keys
 - **Providing proper validation** with clear error messages for connect types
 - **Eliminating confusing warnings** by letting you choose the specific port you want